MRSEPFL/MRspecLAB/README.md

 --> download the .zip from [zenodo](https://zenodo.org/records/14866163) for Windows.
 --> source code available for other OS in this repository.

 The MRspecLAB platform is closely described in this publication: [PUBLICATION](insert link).
-For help please contact us under: antonia.kaiser@epfl.ch, ying.xiao@epfl.ch or lijing.xin@epfl.ch
+For help please contact us under: antonia.kaiser@epfl.ch, ying.xiao@epfl.ch or lijing.xin@epfl.ch.
-If you would like to be kept updated about the newest additions and updates, please prescribe to the [mailinglist](https://forms.gle/AQjCQu7JHhiadrfx8).
+If you would like to be kept updated about the newest additions and updates, please subscribe to the [mailinglist](https://forms.gle/AQjCQu7JHhiadrfx8).

 A detailed user manual can be found in [MANUAL.md](/MANUAL.md).